rahulmsinghvi/IntroductionToDataScience/README.md

 Next 3 weeks folder consists of its assignemnts

 Weekly folder also consists of few practice iPython notebooks which covers basics of pandas.
 Its naming convention is Week().ipynb

+The course is compiled and executed in Python 2.7